 We built this page as a one-stop resource for us.
-When it comes to SEO tools, I’d rather have one bookmark than many.
-This page was previously located off my domain, but I thought it might be helpful to other SEOs.
+When it comes to SEO tools, we’d rather have one bookmark than many.
+This page was previously located off our domain, but we thought it might be helpful to other SEOs.

 We’re not trying to post the biggest count of free online tools, but the best SEO tools.
 If you have a free non-desktop SEO tool that’s better than any that I use, I beg you to email me and let me know.

 Search Keyword Tools

-- Google AdWords Keyword Tool – Google’s own keyword research tool, the GAKT was developed to help paid search advertisers, but is also used routinely by SEO’s.
+- Google AdWords Keyword Planner – Google’s own keyword research tool, the Keyword Planner was developed to help paid search advertisers, but is also used routinely by SEO’s.

 - Google Insights – Check out when a keyword is most seached.
 Helpful for choosing keywords for seasonal campaigns.